 - You fail to certify that you are not subject to backup withholding for underreporting of interest and dividends.

 How to prevent or stop backup withholding: If you receive a "B" notice from a payer notifying you that the TIN you gave is incorrect, you usually can prevent backup withholding from starting or stop backup withholding once it has begun by giving the payer your correct name and TIN.
 You must certify that the TIN you give is correct.
 If you receive a second "B" notice from that payer, you will need to provide the payer with a copy of your Social Security card that shows your correct name and Social Security number.

 If you have been notified that you underreported interest or dividends, you must request and receive a determination from the IRS to prevent backup withholding from starting or to stop backup withholding once it has begun.

-Backup withholding: If income tax has been withheld under the backup withholding rule, take credit for it on your tax return for the year in which you received the income.
+Backup withholding credit: If you had income tax withheld under the backup withholding rule, take credit for it on your tax return for the year in which you received the income.